Bacon Wrapped Smokies

 Bacon Wrapped Smokies on a white plate stuck with toothpicks.

-When I first tried this appetizer recipe years ago, I remember thinking that it was beyond delicious!
+Years ago my brother’s fiance made this appetizer recipe for an event.
+I remember thinking that it was beyond delicious and that she was going to fit right in!
 I may or may not have had about 10 of these babies.
 They’re just that good!

-Since then, we have made these Bacon Wrapped Smokies (aka Bacon Wrapped Lil Smokies) for almost every holiday or big family get-together.
+Since then, we have made these bacon-wrapped smokies (aka bacon wrapped lil smokies) for almost every holiday, game day party, or big family get-together.

 Each weenie is wrapped in a piece of bacon, sprinkled with brown sugar, and slowly baked to a perfectly caramelized, savory bite of heaven.